FoamScience/OpenFOAM-Multi-Objective-Optimization/examples/local/multi-objective/README.md

 > be replaced with the relevant ones for each trial.
 Also, all of them will run inside the generated
 > trial's directory

 That's pretty much it.
-Run `foamBO.py` and watch the magic happen.
+Run `foamBO` and watch the magic happen.
 At the end, the script will **try** to:
 - Generate trial CSV data (Hopefully this will always work)
 - Plot the Pareto frontier (if a multi-objective optimization, and generate corresponding CSV data)